Table of contents

 The city is fantastic for a digital nomad home base, stopover destination or week-long trip, with tons to do.

-I think Dan and I were both wow-ed by Myanmar as a new travel destination, and especially by Yangon.
+I think Dan and I were both wow-ed by traveling to Myanmar, and especially by Yangon.
 There was something about the grittiness and mix of cultures in this big Southeast Asian crossroads city that we felt was incredible and special.

-With so much to do in Yangon alone, we were very excited, and found people on the street to be very helpful when we asked for directions.
+When we learned about what to do in Yangon, we were very excited, and found people on the street to be very helpful when we asked for directions.
 We felt fine walking around at all hours of the day in popular areas of the city.
 We even let our typical NYC-style guard down because harm like pickpocketing is so rare in Myanmar.

 Recent politics and political unrest aside, Hong Kong is an incredibly safe place to visit as a traveler, tourist or digital nomad.
 English is widely spoken in central and downtown areas, and this is because English is one of two official languages in Hong Kong, the other being Cantonese.
 It’s hard to take a bad photo in Hong Kong’s aesthetic urban scenery.